 4) Keeping Previous Workplace Injuries a Secret

 It is important to reveal any information about previously sustained injuries.
-Even if the injuries were seemingly minor, it is crucial to report them when filing for worker’s compensation.
+Even if the injuries were minor, reporting them when filing for worker’s compensation is crucial.

 Inability to do so can result in a loss of compensation altogether.
-Therefore it is important to be thorough and clear while filling out the report.
+Therefore it is important to be thorough and clear while completing the report.

 5) Skipping Work Even When You Have Recovered

-The failure to return to the job when you can is another mistake people tend to make.
-It is essential to understand that if you have recovered from your injuries and choose to skip work, you are voluntarily losing your income.
-These are legitimate grounds to lose your worker’s compensation and, worse, get fired.
+Failing to return to the job when you can is another mistake people tend to make.
+It is essential to understand that you voluntarily lose your income if you recover from your injuries and choose to skip work.
+These are legitimate grounds to lose your worker’s compensation and get fired.

 Final Words